IanTeda/ianteda.github.io/src/_drafts/2016-07-27-the-api-design-guide-original.md

 Versioning should be included in the url.
 An API is never going to be completely stable.
 Change is inevitable.
 What's important is how that change is managed.

 `GET /v1/orders`

+#### Endpoint stability

+When a third-party software application integrates a government API, then it may become dependent on the continued availability of that API for the software to function correctly.
+The software package must also depend on the stability of the API so that changes can be planned to fit within a normal software product release cycle.

+#### Average Granularity

+A common misconception is that there is a one-to-one mapping between a service in the paper world and a corresponding API.
+In reality, this is almost never the case.
+APIs should be designed at the lowest practical level of granularity because this makes each service simpler and allows them to be combined in ways that suit the consumer.
+The key principle is to design services that can be re-used and combined in different ways.

 ## Relationships